search

 (*)MetaTrader, MetaTrader 4, MetaTrader 5, MT4, and MT5 are trademarks or registered trademarks of MetaQuotes Ltd.

-If the lot sizes of your hedged positions differ, only the matching lots in the buy and sell positions will be offset; margin is required for the remaining positions.
+If the lot sizes of your hedged positions differ, only the matching lots (buy and sell) will be offset, and margin is required for the remaining positions.

-Buy order quantity Sell Order Quantity Required margin amount
+Buy order quantity Sell order quantity Required Deposit Amount

 1 lot 1 lot No margin required